 Having great content is only useful if it can be found.
-Search engine marketing or SEF/SEO offers opportunities to better present pages to search engines.
+Search engine optimisation (SEO) improves the quality and quantity of visitors to your site.

-This article helps to clarify Friendly and Optimisation and how you can help your content to be found more easily.
+This article helps to clarify optimisation and how you can help your content to match what visitors are looking for and be found more easily.

 Search Engine Friendly

 Pages that contain text in an organised fashion such as using appropriate html tags are more easily understood by search engines and so are likely to better match any visitor searches.
 Graphics can be identified and indexed using the alt tag.
 Context can be important and microdata aka rich snippets using schema.org can offer valuable insights.

 Most web applications are, or at least should be designed to be Search Engine Friendly in that a search engine can visit each page, see, comprehend and then index the content.
 Content from browser side applications (e.g. flash) that aren't in the page mark-up are unlikely to be indexed so are best used for decoration.

 Search Engine Optimisation

 A useful if not essential exercise is to optimise each page so that it says one thing clearly, whether that is offering a product/service or expressing an idea.
 A clear and focused page is more likely to be matched when users search for the information contained in your page.

 An added benefit is that when using Google AdWords to augment or expand relevant searches, these cost less and are more likely to be of interest to searchers when a page is closely aligned to AdWords and searches.